Where’s all the Sex in the Dark Lantern Tales books?

 If you search for British magazines like The Pearl, and The Oyster, you can find plenty of erotic writing from the 1870s and 1880s.
 Between the literature and the photos, it is clear that not much new in the way of sexual activity has been tried, even in our more enlightened times!

 Recently I heard about ribald audio recordings of the 1890s released on CD by Archeophone Records.
 Of course, I ordered a copy immediately, just for research.
-Archeophone Records has earned two Grammy nominations for locating and reproducing early recordings of off-color jokes, stories, poems, ditties, etc. made when recordings were made on cylinders.
+Archeophone Records has earned two Grammy nominations for locating and reproducing early recordings of off-color jokes, stories, poems, ditties, etc. made when recordings were transcribed onto wax cylinders.
 These were all original recordings, made one at a time.
 Commercial players, each play typically costing a nickel, let listeners hear through a rubber tube to each ear.
 Players like that were in many public places, but when placed in the back of a bar or pool hall, the player could be loaded with one of these “adult humor” recordings.
-Anthony Comstock’s minions raided saloons and made arrests but they didn’t find them all.
+Anthony Comstock’s minions raided saloons, made arrests, and confiscated recordings, but they didn’t find them all.
 These recordings were rare at the time, and are now beyond scarce.
 This collection is very well packaged in a box with a very extensive set of notes in a booklet about the culture and the people who (probably) performed on the recordings.
 Archeophone Records mostly offers recordings of music from cylinder records, but the “Actionable Offenses” CD is something special and covers the later years from when the Dark Lantern Tales stories have been gathered.

 I wish you good hunting if you choose to search for period erotic lit from the Victorian era on the internet.
 However, the Dark Lantern Tales titles will continue to be chosen from the popular literature for the broader, “prime time” audience.

 Sin in the Second City: